 Salivary glands produce saliva, which keeps the mouth moist and supports digestion.
 Salivary gland cancer is a rare cancer that starts in the tissue of one of these glands.

 In this article, we take a closer look at salivary gland cancer, including its symptoms, treatments, and risk factors.

 The mouth contains many salivary glands.
 Some are major, and some are minor.
 Salivary gland cancer occurs when one of these glands develops a cancerous tumor.

 There are three pairs of major salivary glands.

 The parotid glands, positioned just in front of each ear, are the largest salivary glands.
 A tumor is most likely to develop here.
 While most tumors that develop here are benign, this is also the starting place for most malignant salivary gland tumors.

-The sublingual glands are found under the tongue; they are the smallest of the major salivary glands.
-The submandibular glands are below the jaw.
+The sublingual glands sit under the tongue and are the smallest of the major salivary glands.
+It is rare for a tumor to start in these glands.

 - the sinuses

 - the tongue

 Tumors are less likely to occur in these minor glands, but if one does develop, it is more likely to be malignant.